-As a Technical Support Specialist in a community college, I had the opportunity to set up computers to display an image to instructors on Dell monitor and a mirror image to a fixed or portable projector for the students to view and can assist in troubleshooting classroom projectors located on a portable cart or that is mounted in the ceiling or wall.
+As a Technical Support Specialist in a community college, I had the opportunity to set up computers to display an image to instructors on a Dell monitor and a mirror image to a fixed or portable projector for the students to view and can assist in troubleshooting classroom projectors located on a portable cart or that is mounted in the ceiling or wall.

 Before you get started it is a good idea to have some tools and spare parts especially if you will be doing this on a regular basis.
 Also, when troubleshooting issues with the projector, I find working backward helps in narrowing down issues and lets me know if I have to make a call to a vendor of the projector for additional parts and services, or the Facilities Department for an electrician.

 I always start by checking out the LEDs on the projector to see if it will identify what issues that the projector might be experiencing such as a blown or old lamp, overheating from clogged filters or fans.
 I’ll switch out the lamps if the LEDs alerted me and clean the filters with compressed air or replace them if they are extremely bad.

 If the menu for the projector shows when powered up but no image from the computer even when changing sources, my next step is a direct connection to the projector with a laptop and a known working video cable (that I tested by hooking it up to a monitor previously) and try to get the desktop to appear.
 If the desktop shows, then I connect the original video cable to the laptop so I can see if it went bad so the needed part can be requested from stock.